-Gayle Woloschak, PhD, professor in the Feinberg School of Medicine Departments of Radiation Oncology, Radiology and Cell and Molecular Biology, is currently involved in nine federally funded research studies, acting as the principal investigator on five of them.
+Gayle Woloschak, PhD, professor in the Feinberg School of Medicine Departments of Radiation Oncology, Radiology and Cell & Developmental Biology, is currently involved in nine federally funded research studies, acting as the principal investigator on five of them.
 A renowned scientist, Woloschak has published numerous articles in journals like Molecular Immunology, Nature Materials and Proceedings of the National Academy of Sciences (PNAS), and has her name registered on a long list of inventions.

 Woloschak has numerous faculty appointments at universities across the world.
 In addition to her roles at Northwestern, she is also a visiting scientist at the Bundeswehr Institute for Radiobiology in Munich, Germany, lecturer at Rosalind Franklin Medical School in North Chicago, Ill., and visiting professor at Alexandria University in Alexandria, Egypt.

 Woloschak is co-leader of the Cancer Nano Materials Program in the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, and is a member of the Center for Genetic Medicine, and the Northwestern Comprehensive Center on Obesity.
 What’s more, Woloschak is associate director of the Radiation Oncology Residency Program at Northwestern, and was the recipient of this program’s Teacher of the Year Award during the 2005-2006 academic year.
 Recently, Woloschak’s teaching abilities were recognized again when she was awarded the 2010 Rosalind Franklin University Outstanding College of Health Professions Educator Award.